-The forces that could pull you into relapse tend to get stronger around the end of the year, when you’re likely to reflect on what you’ve accomplished and reconvene with people who who likely saw you during your addicted past.
+Ready or not, the holiday season is upon us.
+The forces that could pull you into relapse tend to get stronger around the end of the year when you’re likely to reflect on what you’ve accomplished the past twelve months and perhaps reconvene with people who likely saw you during your addicted past.
 Now more than ever, it’s important to build up a support network to ensure you stick to your commitment.

-2. It provides a sense of family.
+2. It provides a sense of family

-3. It keeps you active in recovery during the holidays.
+3. It keeps you active in recovery during the holidays

-Staying connected to the recovery community keeps you active in your recovery throughout the holiday season.
+Staying connected to a recovery community keeps you active in your recovery throughout the holiday season.
 It provides consistency and gentle reminders that relapse has nothing to do with having a dysfunctional family.
 It has to do with you.
 And, if you were an active addict with a picturesque family, then you could easily be in relapse with the same.